kiber42/ddhelper/README.md

 Install `clang`, `cmake`, `ninja`, `git`
 Retrieve `imgui` to this directory.
-Retrieve `bandit` and `snowhouse` and move them to the `engine` sub-directory, the `snowhouse` include files may need to be placed inside the appropriate `bandit` sub-directory.
+The `snowhouse` include files may need to be placed inside the appropriate `bandit` sub-directory.
 Download the SDL zip file for Windows, unpack them into a sub-directory called `SDL`.
 The Windows build uses SDL + OpenGL.